soniaarora/news_predictions/README.md

-# news_predictions
+# Predictions of news title using headlines as source of news

-##Problem Formulation- Trend Analysis of News Topics on Social Media
+## Problem Formulation- Trend Analysis of News Topics on Social Media

 •	Worked on project which focus on trends and analyze the reasons for variation of popularity of news topic.
 •	Performed data processing and text analysis on news headlines using Bag of Words.